reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 <Note>

-To help with the migration, we've created a [react-codemod](https://github.com/reactjs/react-codemod/#string-refs) that will automatically update your code to use ref callbacks.
+To help with the migration, we will be publishing a [react-codemod](https://github.com/reactjs/react-codemod/#string-refs) to automatically replace string refs with `ref` callbacks.

-TODO: instructions.
+Follow [this PR](https://github.com/reactjs/react-codemod/pull/309) for updates and to try it out.

 </Note>